We’re staying and my decision for creating a farmhouse in in the city.

 This is our homestead.

-Our home in the city that is slowly being transformed into a place of beauty and food.
+Our home in the city is slowly being transformed into a place of beauty and food.
 A city farmhouse with an urban farm right out the backdoor.
 Surely I didn’t realize what I was getting when I bought this home.
-The yard size was an incidental.
-Now it is, the highlight of our home.
+The yard size was incidental.
+Now it i, the highlight of our home.

 The trees have been removed to clear out the new garden space.
-Plans are actually drawn out and the clear vision is in my mind.
+Plans are actually drawn out and a clear vision is in my mind.
 Each day a bit more is done.
-Small changes that will equate to a well throughout Spring.
+Small changes will equate to a well throughout spring.
 Or so one can hope.

 Going in to the second year as a gardener here.
 There is so much more to come and share along the way.
 I hope you’ll stick around.